blackstork-io/fabric/docs/install.md

 ## Installing plugins

-Fabric relies on [the plugins]({{< ref "plugins.md" >}}) for implementing the integrations with various data sources, platforms, and services.
-Before the plugins can be used during the template rendering, they must be installed.
+Fabric uses [plugins]({{< ref "plugins.md" >}}) that implementing integrations with various data sources, platforms, and services.
+Before the plugins can be used during template rendering, they must be installed.
 Fabric's sub-command `install` can install the plugins automatically from the registry (`https://registry.blackstork.io`).

 To install the plugins: